Crypto Hash Rates Basics: How To Calculate Your Hash Power

 • For cryptocurrency investors, hashrate measures how much power a cryptocurrency network has to calculate transactions.
 A higher hashrate signals that more miners are active on the network and indicate a strong and secure cryptocurrency to invest in.
 This means it is harder to disrupt the network by hackers and malicious actors.
 On the contrary, if a single miner can build up 50% or more of the network’s hashing power, the network is susceptible to a 51% attack, an unlikely but not unheard of hack affecting cryptocurrency blockchains.
 Therefore, it is vital for the longevity of a cryptocurrency that a miner or group of miners do not control more than 50% of the hash power.

-How To Calculate Hash Rate?
+The Process To Calculate Hash Rate

 Hashrate is calculated by the number of calculations per second which is measured in thousands, millions, billions and trillions.
 In simple terms, if a mining computer can process one calculation per second, it would have a hashrate of 1 hash per second, abbreviated as 1 hash/s.
 Faster mining rig's hashrate is measured using terms like kilohash for 1,000 hashes per second and Megahash per second for 1 million hashes per second.